AlaryVanEeckhout/Mega_Man_ZX_Editor/README.md

 - icon_biometals-creation.png: Mega Man ZX devs, taken from [here](https://www.spriters-resource.com/ds_dsi/megamanzx/sheet/180723/) and truncated by me using GIMP
 - Dark theme: https://raw.githubusercontent.com/NiklasWyld/Wydbid/main/Assets/stylesheet (modified by me)

-Some parts of code I copied(and modified) from other people who asked for help(for example: on stack overflow) on topics I myself needed help on.
+Some parts of code I copied(and modified) from answers to other people who asked for help(for example, on stack overflow) on topics I myself needed help on.